 I very much liked the cool abstraction of Vanishing Waves‘ dreamscape scenes.
 These come with frequent white on white lighting schemes that are beautiful (aided greatly by Peter Van Poehl’s ambient score), yet also seem slightly off in ways that you can’t necessarily put a finger on.
 In one scene, Marius Jampolskis and Jurga Jutaite meet for dinner on a terrace overlooking the ocean, which dissolves into their making out, while at the same time the food they are eating looks black and almost alien, emphasising the subtle disquiet of things not being right.
 The character element and the hero’s journey into feelings for the girl in his dream and determination to save her is a strong arc, before arriving at a particularly bleak ending.

-Kristina Buozyte and Bruno Sampernext went onto make the K is for Knell segment of ABCs of Death 2 (2014).
+Kristina Buozyte and Bruno Sampernext went onto make the K is for Knell segment of ABCs of Death 2 (2014), followed by the feature-length post-apocalyptic film Vesper (2022).